HarishKumar097/HarishKumar097/README.md

 ## 🖐️ Stay in Touch

-- **[Forum](#)**: A place to discuss, ask questions, find answers, showcase your api.video project, get feedback, or just talk with other community members and the core team.
+- **[Community](#)**: A place to discuss, ask questions, find answers, showcase your api.video project, get feedback, or just talk with other community members and the core team.
 - **[Contact Us](https://www.fastpix.io/contact-us)**: Reach out for support, inquiries, or more information.